DaoCloud/DaoCloud-docs/docs/en/docs/install/community/k8s/k8s-dce-deploy.md

     4. Wait for the deployment to succeed:

         ```bash
-        kubectl get po -n calico-system -w # Wait for all Pods to be Running
+        kubectl get po -n calico-system -w # (1)!
-        kubectl get no # You will see the first node become ready
+        kubectl get no # (2)!
         ```

+        1. Wait for all Pods to be Running
+        2. You will see the first node become ready

 ### Add Additional Worker Nodes